MannLabs/alphatims/README.md

 conda deactivate
 ```

-It is possible to get help about each function and their (required) parameters by using the `-h` flag, such as e.g. `alphatims detect ions -h`.
+It is possible to get help about each function and their (required) parameters by using the `-h` flag, such as e.g. `alphatims export hdf -h`.

 ### Python and jupyter notebooks